1. I obtained my PhD before 2016, can I apply for the Living Planet Fellowship 2023 Call?

-Candidates to the Living Planet Fellowship 2022 Call must have a nationality from an ESA Member State.
+Candidates to the Living Planet Fellowship 2023 Call must have a nationality from an ESA Member and Associated States participating to FutureEO-1 Block 4 optional Programme.
 Candidates not holding such citizenship are not eligible for this programme.

-4. I am finishing my PhD and will obtain the degree in 2023 after the start date of the fellowship/ I will defend my thesis after the call deadline, but before the start of the fellowship.
+4. I am finishing my PhD and will obtain the degree in 2024 after the start date of the fellowship/I will defend my thesis after the call deadline, but before the start of the fellowship.
 Am I eligible to apply?

-5. The Host Institution is based outside of the ESA Member States but has registered offices in several ESA Member States.
+5. The Host Institution is based outside an ESA Member States but has registered offices in several ESA Member States.
 Is the Host Institution eligible, if the Candidate will conduct the research in one of these offices?

-The Host Institution must have their registered office in one of the following FutureEO Participating states:
+The Host Institutions must have their registered seat (with its own ESA Entity Code associated to the seat) in one of the following FutureEO-1 Block 4 Participating states:

-Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, United Kingdom, Latvia, Slovenia, Canada.
-If the Host Institution is based outside of an ESA Member State but has registered offices in a FutureEO participating state (i.e. has a legal registration in a participating state’s Companies Registry), then it is eligible to participate in this Call.
+Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Spain, Sweden, Switzerland, United Kingdom, Latvia, Slovenia and Canada.

 6. In the proposal I have to indicate the list of ESA data to be required to implement the project.
 Should I indicate a qualitative estimate?
 Should the request be made before the project?
 Or do we mean if the project is accepted?